TrudAX/denistrunin-blog/src/draft/performance-monitormisind/index.md

     ...
 ```

 The problem is that **InventRefTransId** field is not indexed, so to get the result, SQL Server needs to scan all rows in **VendInvoiceTrans** table.
-Depending on where this code is used, it may affect users performance or increase the load to a SQL Server.
+Depending on where this code is used, it may affect user performance or increase the load to a SQL Server.
 Also, **InventRefTransId** is a highly selective field, so it is a perfect candidate for an index.

 SQL Server query optimiser can automatically detect such cases and generate recommendations for index creation.
 These recommendations can be displayed by querying [missing index](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md#missing-indexes) view.
 Moreover, analysing the output of this view is a prominent part of any [performance audit](https://denistrunin.com/performance-audit).

 ![Missing index recommendations](MissingIndRecommendation.png)

-From some real-life experience of Dynamics AX performance optimisation, usually enough to analyse 50 first rows from this view with an impact of more than 99%.
+From some real-life experience of Dynamics AX performance optimisation, usually, it is enough to analyse 50 first rows from this view with an impact of more than 99%.
 Most(but not all) of such recommendations will be valid, and new indexes should be created.

 But you should not automatically apply every recommendation.
-Some exceptions where you don't need to create an index even if the impact is 99%:
+Here are some exceptions where you don't need to create an index even if the impact is 99%:

-1. A select is an external query with a missing DATAAREAID/PARTITION field and a field already presented in the index: In this case, it is better to add DATAAREAID/PARTITION to such an external query.
+1. A "select" is an external query with a missing DATAAREAID/PARTITION field and a field already presented in the index: In this case, it is better to add DATAAREAID/PARTITION to such an external query.

 2. There may be a lot of fields in the missing index recommendation, but not all are selective.
-Extensive indexes may slow down the system, so the number of fields for the new index must be minimal.
+Extensive indexes may slow down the system, so the number of fields for the new index must be minimal, you should add only selective fields to the new index.

 3. A field is already presented in the index but not in the first place.
 A perfect example of this is **CustPackingSlipJour** table.
 To get a packing slip for a sales order, a Module(**RefNum**) should be specified.
 Usually, it contains just one value(Sales order type), and developers often forget to select it.

    ![Cust packing slip table](CustPackingJour.png)

 Another variation of this case is my example with **VendInvoiceTrans** above.
-In this case a code contains a condition for  **InventRefTransId** field but is missed a condition for **InventRefType**.
+In this case a code contains a condition for **InventRefTransId** field but the value for **InventRefType** is not specified.
 This is a development error, and both fields should be specified in the code and in the index.

-Let's discuss how we can automatically monitor such issues
+Let's discuss how we can automatically monitor such issues.

 ## Missing indexes monitoring solution implementation